-Flint, Mich. — The transformation of a shuttered elementary school into a hub of early childhood education services is underway in Flint, thanks to $1 million in funding from the Charles Stewart Mott Foundation and $500,000 from the Pritzker Children’s Initiative, a program of the J.B. and M.K.
+Flint, Michigan — The transformation of a shuttered elementary school into a hub of early childhood education services is underway in Flint, thanks to $1 million in funding from the Charles Stewart Mott Foundation and $500,000 from the Pritzker Children’s Initiative, a program of the J.B. and M.K.
 Pritzker Family Foundation.

 The grants to the Foundation for the Uptown Reinvestment Corporation (FURC) are covering the costs of renovations at the former Cummings Elementary School, located on the city’s southwest side.
 The project includes extensive physical improvements to the school and surrounding campus, as well as the addition of new technology and furnishings.
 The Uptown Reinvestment Corporation, a supported organization of FURC, is overseeing the renovations.